 - Before browsing webpages, apps, and isles filled with school supplies, complete an inventory of what you already have, obtain a list from your children’s school and teachers, and ask yourself if and how it’s going to be used.

-- Seek items that are made from recycled materials and are durable to last the school year and beyond.
+- Seek items that are made from recycled materials and are durable to last the school year and beyond and when looking for paper or notebooks, look for post-consumer recycled content.
 Post-recycled material and/or eco-friendly supplies are generally marked with a special tag or on the packaging.
 Lunch boxes, pencil holders, backpacks, and even clothing can be made from recycled water and soda bottles, helping to drive a more circular economy verses one where items are made to waste.

 - Packing a lunch can lead to less wastefulness at school, particularly when packed items are reused, recycled, and composted.
 If you and/or your children pack a school lunch, be sure to include reusable utensils, containers, and even straws.
 Leftovers may be composted at home or in participating communities while some non-reusable items such as bottles and cans can be recycled.

 - Use recycled paper.
 And, before discarding paper (in the recycling), consider using it for craft or other school projects.

 Whether you or your children are incoming first-year students or returning to campus this fall, pursuing a greener move-in experience is possible if you consider:

 - Coordinate needs with future roommates/suitemates and only bringing what you need.
 It may be possible to coordinate large purchases such as furniture and appliances.
 When you do purchase appliances, look for Energy Star-rated refrigerators and microwaves that utilize less electricity.